evertonmj/redis-test/README.md

 2. Ensure both the primary and replica databases are properly configured.
 3. Verify that data inserted into the primary database is replicated to the replica database.

-2. ## API Test
+2. ## REST API Test

 The API test script automates the process of managing Redis databases via a REST API.
-It allows operations such as:
+It executes the following operations:
 - Creating and deleting databases.
 - Managing roles and permissions.
 - Creating, updating, and deleting users.